 Despite their name, they highlight so much more than just the amount of time you spent on a project or task.
-One time report can show who worked on a project, how much money was spent, and what tasks had to be completed.
+A time report can show who worked on a project, how much money was spent, and what tasks had to be completed.

 But, what are time reports?